 Attacks in this category can be carried out by either the legitimate cardholder or by someone who has temporary possession of a stolen card.
-Here we will list a few example.
+Here we will list a few examples.

-• Cardholder Attacking Data and Data Owner - Any data stored on he smart card must be carefully protected by suitable mechanisms.
+Cardholder Attacking Data and Data Owner - Any data stored on a smart card must be carefully protected by suitable mechanisms.
 Sometimes it may be necessary to prevent cardholder from being able to view other secret information stored on the card apart from his personal details.
 This is to prevent the cardholder from being able to modify the data.
 For example, if the cardholder is given a secret value(which should only be known to the authentication server and the smart card) used for accessing building and networks, he might be able to duplicate the card.
-Some systems allow the cardholder to view the value of stored data (such as a phone card system), while others have stricter protocols on accessing data by the cardholder.
+Some systems allow the cardholder to read the value of stored data (such as in a pre-paid phonecard system), while others have stricter protocols on accessing data by the cardholder.
 In most cases, cardholder is only allowed to know the value of the data, but not given the privilege to be able to modify it.

 One important aspect here is to know that the cardholder, especially if he is the legitimate holder, will have access to the card on his own terms and time basis.
-He can take as long as it is worth to analyse the security of the card, further to perform relevant attacks on it.
+He can take as long as it is worth to analyse the security of the card, then to perform possible attacks on it.
 He can even destroy the card in order to learn how it works, because he will be issued a new one free of charge from the issuer.
-Therefore the smart card itself must be designed as a secure perimeter, and the card system must be able to detect any suspicious attempts to prevent further analysis on the card data.
+Therefore the smart card itself must be designed as a secure perimeter, and any suspicious behaviours must be detected to prevent further analysis on the card data.
 There are many well-known attacks that can be carried out by the cardholder against data stored on the card, for example, the hardwiring attacks which includes microprobing, reverse engineering, fault generation and analysis etc[2].
-These attacks usually require highly specialised technique and proper equipment, nevertheless, a new method of attack could mean hardware attacks on smart card can be much cheaper and easier than previously done.
+These attacks usually require highly specialised technique and proper equipment.
+Nevertheless, a new method of attack1 could mean that hardware attacks on smart card can be much cheaper and easier than previously done.

 - Cardholder Attacking Terminal This attack involves using fake or modified card in an attempt to cheat on the interactive device in the system.
-Its intent is to subvert the protocol between the card and the terminal.
-The security needed to fight this kind of attack should not rely only on protocol designs, but also education to the terminal owners.
-Embedding physical characteristics (e.g. hologram) onto the card can be a good idea.
+The purpose is to subvert the protocol between the card and the terminal.
+The security needed to fight this kind of attack should not rely only on protocol designs, but also education to the terminal operators to comply to agreed security checks.
+Embedding physical characteristics (e.g. hologram) onto the card can also be a good idea.
 These features will need to be checked by the terminal owner carefully while accepting cards. - Cardholder Attacking Card Issuer These attacks are mainly done for financial rewards.
 Although we say it is the cardholder attacking the card issuer, however, it is more likely that the cardholder is also attacking the programmes or the data stored on the card.
 The cardholder can also attempt to supply false information to the card issuer during the card application period.
-We can see this kind of attacks happen most often where the policy allows the cardholder to view/control the data.
-Card issuers often assume that a smart card itself is good enough to secure data and applications, therefore often overlooks other important aspects in designing secure communication protocols within the system perimeter.
+This kind of attack happens most often where the policy allows the cardholder to view/control the data.
+Card issuers often assume that a smart card itself is good enough to secure data and applications, therefore overlooks other important aspects in designing secure communication protocols in the system.

-&lt;sup>1see Optical Fault Induction Attacks, Sergei Skorobogatov and Ross Anderson, May 2002
+1see Optical Fault Induction Attacks, Sergei Skorobogatov and Ross Anderson, May 2002